Our downloads are provided on a non-exclusive basis. This means that anyone can download and licence the Sound Recordings for commercial use.

 The sound recording results from combining a series of sounds into a medium that can be played back.
 The author of a sound recording is the performer(s) whose performance is fixed, the record producer/engineer who processes the sounds and arranges them in the final recording, or both.
 Copyright in a sound recording is not the same as copyright in the underlying musical composition.

-You must choose a unique track title that is COMPLETELY different to the vocal recording title.
+You must choose a unique track title for your new recording that is completely different to the vocal recording title.
 To avoid any conflicts with existing releases we do not allow duplicate track titles.
-Try and choose a title that doesn’t contain any words from the vocal recording title or any words from the lyrics.
-Our licensing team will advise if your choice of title has already been used.
+Try and choose a title that doesn’t contain any words from the vocal recording title.
+Our licensing team will advise if your choice of title has already been used when you apply for sample clearance.